RSCJacksonLab/landscapy/docs/cookbook/ruggedness/dirichlet-energy.md

 # Compute Dirichlet energy

 Dirichlet energy sums squared fitness differences once per undirected edge.
 It depends on fitness units, graph density, and optional conductance.
+It is regularly used in literature to describe fitness landscape ruggedness when Walsh-Hadamard Transform is not defined or practical.
+See, for example, REF_1 (Leveraging ancestral sequence reconstruction for representation learning), REF_2 (Ancestral sequence reconstruction on cutinases reveals a rugged and unexplored PETase fitness landscape), REF_3 (RELSO transformer).

 ## Input

 Use a finite scalar active layer on a simple undirected graph.
-A weighted analysis must name a finite non-negative conductance key; raw distance is not conductance.
+A weighted analysis must name a finite non-negative conductance key.
+Raw distance is not conductance.
 See the [edge contract](../graph-construction/edge-semantics.md).

 ## Worked example